I’m deeply in the red on my energy stores. All my dashboards are flashing warning signs that I need to get in a good recovery.

 Which sounds cute I realize.
 That I am charmed by progress in energy and algorithms while we test being under a kind of network attack with a very naive and easily swayed online population.

 But we seem to have some real second order effect issues being missed entirely by the labs.
-Like maybe we are bad at politics?
-I know it’s a cheap shot but I spend so much of my private time as a citizen doing mop up companies whose management is under stress.
+Like maybe they are bad at politics?
+I know it’s a cheap shot but I spend so much of my private time as a citizen doing mop up after companies whose management is under stress.

 And being transactional with people isn’t very effective for revealed preferences.
 You can’t buy people and Americans don’t like the implication it sends about being treated like you can.